Routine maintenance, minor repairs and adjustments in the apartment

 If you are going to make major repairs to your condominium, you will need permission from the association.
 Such permission may be set out in the co-op’s bylaws or you may have to apply for it.
 In any case, you should inform the cooperative about the renovation.
 You should also take into account that in the case of alterations requiring planning permission, the co-operative will apply for planning permission instead of you, as it is the official owner of the flat.

-Tip: Are you having trouble getting the co-op to give you permission to renovate, but think you’re in the right?
-Talk to us about representing you at a meeting of the condo association members.
+Are you having trouble getting permission from the co-op to renovate, but think you’re in the right?
+Arrange to represent us at a meeting of the condominium members.

 Similarly, you will need permission from some housing associations for alterations that do not require planning permission, for example if you decide to replace a kitchen unit or lay a new floor.
 How to approach these alterations should be described in the co-op’s bylaws.